Talha-Waris60/AndroidFlows/README.md

 continously produce data.
 Each flow can have multiple consumer
 Flow will be cancelled if there is not consumer or we can cancel using other approches like cancelling the coroutine.
+### Events in Flows
+onStart{} - This event block is trigger only once when the flow the start. onEach{} - This event block is trigger before each element emitted by flow. onComplete{} - This event block is triggered when the flow produced by the producer function completes or collection completed.